 The Employee Assistance Program (EAP) is a completely free and confidential counseling and support service for employees and their families.
 EAP counselors will provide counseling at no cost to regular full-time and regular part-time employees, and their spouse and children living at home.
-Each family member is entitled to eight sessions per issue, per year for marital, family, behavioral, substance abuse, grief, depression and other forms of counseling support.
 For further details, call 866-EAP-2400 or go to www.dearoakseap.com, User ID and Password: uhsys